cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/validator/PLANS.md

 * Expand framework to support nchs_mortality, which is provided on a weekly basis and has some differences from the daily data.
 E.g. filenames use a different format ("weekly_YYYYWW_geotype_signalname.csv")
 * Make backtesting framework so new checks can be run individually on historical indicator data to tune false positives, output verbosity, understand frequency of error raising, etc. Should pull data from API the first time and save locally in `cache` dir.
 * Add DETAILS.md doc with detailed descriptions of what each check does and how.
 Will be especially important for statistical/anomaly detection checks.
-* Improve errors and error report
+* Easier-to-read error report
-  * Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
-  * Easier suppression of many errors at once
-    * Maybe store errors as dict of dicts.
-Keys could be check strings (e.g. "check_bad_se"), then next layer geo type, etc
-  * Nicer formatting for error “report”.
   * Potentially set `__print__()` method in ValidationError class
   * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
 But it still has to be clear how to suppress each individually
   * Consider adding summary counts of each type of error, rather than just a combined number
-* Check for erratic data sources that wrongly report all zeroes
+* Check for data sources that wrongly report all zeroes
-  * E.g. the error with the Wisconsin data for the 10/26 forecasts
+  * E.g. the error with the Wisconsin data for the 10/26/2020 forecasts
   * Wary of a purely static check for this
-  * Are there any geo regions where this might cause false positives?
-E.g. small counties or MSAs, certain signals (deaths, since it's << cases)
+  * Regions with small populations (e.g. small counties or MSAs) and rare signals (e.g. deaths, since it's << cases) likely to cause false positives
-  * This test is partially captured by checking avgs in source vs reference data, unless erroneous zeroes continue for more than a week
+  * This test is captured by `check_avg_val_vs_reference`, as long as erroneous zeroes occur for less than the reference period (1-2 weeks)
-  * Also partially captured by outlier checking, depending on `size_cut` setting.
-If zeroes aren't outliers, then it's hard to say that they're erroneous at all.
+  * Also partially captured by `check_positive_negative_spikes`, depending on `size_cut` setting.
+However, `check_positive_negative_spikes` has limited applicability and only applies to incident cases and deaths signals.
-* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
+* Instead of failing validation for a single check error, compare rate of check failures to historical rate?
+Requires caching and updating historical failure rates by signal, data source, and geo region.
+Unclear if worthwhile.
-* Improve performance and reduce runtime (no particular goal, just avoid being painfully slow!)
+* Improve performance and reduce runtime (no particular goal, just handle low-hanging fruit and avoid being painfully slow!)
   * Profiling (iterate)
   * Save intermediate files?
   * Currently a bottleneck at "individual file checks" section.
 Parallelize?
   * Make `all_frames` MultiIndex-ed by geo type and signal name?
 Make a dict of data indexed by geo type and signal name?
 May improve performance or may just make access more readable.
-* Ensure validator runs on signals that require AWS credentials (iterate)

-### Longer-term issues
+### Longer-term features

 * Data correctness and consistency over longer time periods (weeks to months).
 Compare data against long-ago (3 months?)
 API data for changes in trends.
   * Long-term trends and correlations between time series.
 Currently, checks only look at a data window of a few days